-- Appoint a new County Chair and fill Precinct Chair vacancies when they occur.
+- Elect a new County Chair when a vacancy occurs.

 - Select nominees for the ballot when a candidate withdraws or dies.
 This is done by only those chairs in the candidate’s district.

-- Confirm appointments of Party officers and committee members.
+- Confirm appointments of Precinct Chairs, Party officers, and committee members.